Kylon® Hooked-Fabric Biopsy Technology

 The SoftBiospy® device removes abundant tissue from epithelial surfaces of the cervix.
-The tip of the device comprised of rows of hooked fabric which collect and store the biopsy specimen is snapped free from the handle, and placed in the fixative vial where they are processed in the laboratory..
+The tip of the device comprised of rows of hooked fabric which collect and store the biopsy specimen is snapped free from the handle, and placed in the fixative vial where they are processed in the laboratory.
 Cervical biopsies are most commonly performed during colposcopy after an abnormal screening test.
-SoftBiopsy® produces multiple small to moderate histological samples per use to the lab that are consistent with multiple small cervical punch biopsy samples.
+Use of the SoftBiopsy® produces multiple, small to moderate histological samples that are consistent with multiple small punch biopsy samples.

 The Kylon® fabric employed in these gynecologic tissue sampling devices captures and retains the specimen for transport.
 These Kylon® tipped devices are dually registered for clearance for sale with the FDA as both biopsy devices (gynecological biopsy or curette) and as Tissue Collection and Transport Systems because once the tissue is captured in the fabric base and snapped free, its function is as a non-sterile specimen container.
 The containment aspect of the system has been research-proven to retain an abundant sample for analysis in the lab.

 Clinical trials documenting the utility of Soft-ECC® and SoftBiopsy® have been presented and published: